Toilet roll from wood is ruining the planet while lining the pockets of remorseless corporations.

 But hemp toilet paper could change all that — and provide a better experience to boot — if we only give it a chance.

-How do They Toilet Paper?
+How Do They Make Toilet Paper?

 Normal toilet paper comes from wood pulp harvested from virgin forests.
 It takes an unreasonable number of trees to suit the demand.
 Current statics put the U.S. consumption at $12,782 million per year — that’s more than $100 that each citizen spends on toilet paper rolls every year.
 And Americans use, on average, one hundred single rolls or 21,000 sheets of toilet paper each year.